Mammals of the Indiana Dunes: Bogs

 Pinhook Bog and Cowles Bog are both acidic and calcareous with poor drainage.
-There is a mats of Sphagnum over parts of the bogs.
+There is a mat of Sphagnum over parts of the bogs.
 Typical plants include pitcher plants, sundew, cotton grass, and poison sumac.
 Shrubby areas, called heaths include leatherleaf, blueberries, bog rosemary, and cranberries.
 The perimeter is dominated by tamarack.

 Pinhook Bog is a typical bog and used in the last study of mammals.
 Two areas were study; one was atypical for a bog and the other more typical.
 In the atypical plot, the dominant plant in the canopy was willow.
 The shrub layer included buttonbush, winterberry, poison ivy, wild rose.
 The dominant grasses were blue joint grass and smartweed --- water heartsease (Polygonurn coccineum).
 The typical plot had a canopy of tamarack and some pines and willows.
 In the shrub layer were bog rosemary, leatherleaf, blueberry, and huckleberry.
 The lowest layer, the herb layer was dominated by contained sphagnum, sedges, and pitcher plant.